betty-gures/Vorking-travelleR/README.md

 These are features that are nice to have, and that you might implement if you have extra time, or in the future.

 - Polishing
-- Small talk, maybe at the end of the purchase as well
+- Small talk witch costomers

 ***